thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2014-11-07-dublin-maker.md

 </div>

 <div>
-  This obviously has its downsides&#8230; The response time of the material (or its {science term for what I&#8217;m talking about}) is quite slow and cannot account for sudden reducitions in hot or cold water.
+  This obviously has its downsides...
+The response time of the material (or its {science term for what I'm talking about}) is quite slow and cannot account for sudden reducitions in hot or cold water.
 This is why a flush of your toilet can scald you or someone turning on the hot tap in the kitchen makes you super cold.
-Anyway I digress&#8230; So 3/2 valv&#8230; Extension cords.
+Anyway I digress...
+So 3/2 valv...
+Extension cords.
 </div>

 <div>